willghannon/Getting-and-Cleaning-Data/Codebook.md

-Getting and Cleaning Data Course Project
-Codebook (May 23, 2014)
+#Getting and Cleaning Data Course Project Codebook (May 23, 2014)
 ========================================
-# Codebook

 ## ID Fields

 * `subject`  The participant ("subject") ID